JamieBort/Learning-Directory/IntroductionToAJAXWithjQuery/TheTo-DoListApplication/README.md

 # The To-Do List Application

-This is my directory for the first lesson of this book.
+This is my directory for the second lesson of this book.
 It is found on page 44 out of page 214.

 NOTE: Chrome gave me the this error: